 After successful completion of Reflection on Mathematical Research I the student

-- has insight into the nature and practice of mathematical research and mathematical modelling.
+- has insight in the nature and practice of mathematical research and mathematical modelling.

 - is able to assess the quality of products and processes of scientific research

 - can explain how a problem is translated into mathematics and how a mathematical solution is translated back to societal reality